BlackPhlox/CookieMonster/README.md

 # CookieMonster
-XSS cookie fetcher server, used for educational perpose only
+Cross site scripting(XSS) cookie-fetch server, used for educational perpose only

 Commands: